johannal/SolarSystem/CustomInstrumentsDemo.md

 Now if these simple visualizations aren't enough, you can go much further by customizing the way Instruments presents your data.
 You'll be using the same powerful core technology we use to create all the included instruments.

 And it's not just about your own personal developement.
-If you ship a framework or an engine, this is a great way for you to provide tools for developers using your APIs.
+If you ship a framework or an engine, this is a great way for you to provide tools for your developers.

-I've got a Custom Instruments package here that Daniel, one of my teammates, sent me.
+I've got a Custom Instruments package here that my teammate Daniel sent me.
 It visualizes the networking framework that he built for our app.

 I'll install it by double clicking the icon, and then I'll click Install.